Current as of: December 30, 2024 - 11:21

 Guesthouse Gerði

-This tour stays in a mixture of hotels and simple guesthouses.
+This tour stays in a mixture of hotels and guesthouses.
 Hotels are generally of a three-star standard and selected for their location and good levels of service.
 Guesthouses are often family-run, offering a warm welcome and traditional Icelandic hospitality.
 All properties offer en suite rooms and a buffet breakfast.

 • Reykjavik: Hótel Klettur